At this time of year, stews and slow cooker meals are on the menu, so I was more than happy to review the Instant Pot!

 Other pressure cookers, such as the Pressure King Pro, might be cheaper, but the after sales, and reviews for the Instant Pot are just FAR superior in my opinion.

-Need some extra help & motivation on your Slimming World journey?
+Need some extra help & motivation on your slimming journey?

 You might just find the inspiration you need from our awesome members.
 If you’ve joined already why not invite any friends that may find it helpful?